Excelsior-Fencing-Club/Excelsior-fencing-website/docs/Buying.md

 ## Vendors

-### Based in the United Kingdom but has Canadian locations
+### Based in the United Kingdom that has Canadian locations

 - [Leon Paul](https://www.leonpaulcanada.com/)